Should You Refinance Your Mortgage?

 Refinancing a mortgage is when you take out a new loan to pay off your original mortgage loan, and the new loan then replaces the existing one.

-The most common reasons for refinancing your home is to receive a better interest term and rate.
+The most common reason for refinancing your home is to receive a better interest term and rate.

-Some homeowners refinance to pay off their original mortgage loan, to take out a sum from their equity, and to replace their monthly mortgage payment with a longer repayment term.
+Some homeowners refinance to pay off their original mortgage loan, remove a sum from their equity, and replace their monthly mortgage payment with a longer repayment term.

 The interest rate ultimately decides whether you should refinance.

-If your new interest rate on your new mortgage is lower than the interest rate on your current mortgage, and the total savings outweighs the cost to refinance, then refinancing may be very enticing to homeowners who want to save money.
+Suppose your new interest rate on your new mortgage is lower than the interest rate on your current mortgage, and the total savings outweigh the cost of refinance.
+In that case, refinancing may entice homeowners who want to save money.

 Understanding the Refinance Process is Key